google/security-research/kernelctf/rules.md

   * `original.tar.gz`

-    * Required, contains the original exploit.
+    * Required, contains the original exploit (compiled binary and source code used to build it).
 Its hash must match the one submitted initially via the form (this hash cannot be modified later).

   * `metadata.json`